Kuadrant/api-quickstart/README.md

 All corresponding to our HTTPRoute coming from our OAS spec

-## Platform Engineer Steps (Part 2)

-### Platform Overview
+## (Platform Engineer) APIs summary view

-Now that the app developer has deployed their app, new metrics and data is now available in the platform engineer dashboard seen in the previous step `https://grafana.172.31.0.2.nip.io`.
-Including:
+Now that the app developer has deployed their app, new metrics and data is now available in the platform engineer dashboard seen in the previous step `https://grafana.172.31.0.2.nip.io`:

-* Gateways & both route and gateway policies
+* Gateways, routes and policies
-* Constraints & Violations (Should be no violations present)
+* Constraints & Violations (there should be no violations present)
 * APIs Summary

+## Summary

+You now have a local environment with a reference architecture to design and deploy an API in a kube native way, using Kuadrant and other open source tools.